 You can pick from the following but must be at least Level 4.

 Brown Bear, Dire Wolf, Giant Eagle, Giant Hyena, Giant Toad, Giant Vulture, Lion, TigerKindred Animal.
-You can take an action to magically transform into your specific and unique kindred animal.
+You can take a bonus action to magically transform into your specific and unique kindred animal.
 Pick a creature from the list above.
-You can perform this action a number of time equal to your level.
-This ability recharges on long rests.
+You can use this ability for up to twelve hours.
+Every time you use this ability to turn into your kindred animal and then turn back into your normal form, it expends at least one hour of your potential time in your kindred animal form.
+You regain this ability when you take long rests.

 The target’s gear melds into the new form.
 The target can’t activate, wield, or otherwise benefit from any of its equipment.

 Extra Languages.
-You may speak, read and write Tuathan and Elven.
+You may speak, read and write Sylvan and Elven.

 Those who still adhere to Dagda see him as a savior who will return to reunite the Tuathans.
 Some say he is still out there now, helping his people when he can, and punishing the wicked.
 He is said to take the forms of a beautiful young man or a bearded giant.
 He is also said to carry a long oak club that could take life or give it with a single swing, a cauldron that never runs empty of whatever drink or elixir he pleases, and a magical harp that can change the seasons as easily as it can change moods.